 Using Constraint-based Ordering in PHP

 An interesting problem arose last week when we wished to generate a listing of recently completed jobs (along with their shortlist fees).
-Upon review of some earlier attempts, we did not like the aesthetics present when many of a particular shortlist fee were clustered together (i.e. two or more adjacent jobs with the same shortlist fee).
-What we were instead looking for was to create a constraint-based ordering that when applied to the recently completed jobs, would give an even distribution of shortlist fees (data-set permitting).
+Upon reviewing some earlier attempts, we did not like the aesthetics present when many of a particular shortlist fee were clustered together (i.e. two or more adjacent jobs with the same shortlist fee).
+What we were instead looking for was to create a constraint-based ordering that, when applied to the recently completed jobs, would give an even distribution of shortlist fees (data-set permitting).

 Initial Solution